-If you do not have an assigned user ID and initial password, type the default user ID (USERID) in the User ID field and the default password (PASSWORD) in the Password field (where the sixth alphanumeric character is the number zero, not the letter O) and click OK.
-The main page in the management module opens.
+If you do not have an assigned user ID and initial password, type the default user ID (USERID) in the User ID field and the default password (PASSWORD) in the Password field (where the sixth character is the number zero, not the letter O) and click OK.
+The main page in the management-module interface opens.

-Note: Capital letters are required; these fields are both case-sensitive.
-To increase system security, change the password after you log on for the first time.
+Note: The User ID and Password fields are case-sensitive.
+Enter your information in uppercase letters only (for example, ABCDE).
+To maintain system security, change the password after you log on for the first time.

-Select Management on the I/O Module Tasks menu on the left side of the BladeCenter Management Module window.
+2. Select Management from the I/O Module Tasks menu on the left side of the BladeCenter Management Module window.

-- Make sure that the following GbE switch-module features are enabled (I/O Module Tasks → Management → Advanced Management in the management module browser-based user interface):
+- 3. Make sure that the following GbE switch-module features are enabled (Click I/O Module Tasks → Management → Advanced Management in the management-module browser-based user interface):

-- a.
-External ports
+- External ports

-- b.
-External management over all ports
+- · External management over all ports

-The default value is Disabled for both features.
+The default setting is Disabled for both features.
 If these features are not already enabled, change the value to Enabled.
 Then, click Save.